jacksonsugar/Minion_3/README.md

-# Minion 3 Install instructions
+# Minion 3 Install Instructions

 Prepare a fresh install of raspbian on micro-sd card: